 With term life insurance, your policy is good for a certain number of years.
 My policy is good for 30 years, though many policies are shorter in duration.
 If you pay for the insurance every month for the remainder of the policy and live past the end date, your policy ends and you don’t get a benefit.

 If you want to end your policy before that end date, you can stop making payments and the policy will lapse.
 But that is not the right way to end a life insurance policy.
 We’ll get back to that in a minute.

 In most cases, life insurance is a very good thing.
 To ensure my family is safe and secure if anything happens to me, I have a $1 million term life policy.
 I pay about $78 per month for my policy, and it is well worth the cost.

-Add up your monthly living expenses and compare to your savings.
+Add up your monthly living expenses and compare them to your savings.
 If your savings look like most people’s, you don’t have enough to make it more than a month, let alone years.
 A recent study found the average family has $1,000 or less in savings.
 If that sounds like you, life insurance is incredibly important for your family.

 Because term life insurance policies cost relatively little for a big benefit, they are a good choice for any family looking to ensure long-term financial security even in a worst-case scenario.

 When it makes sense to end your life insurance

 Term life insurance makes sense for a lot of people and families, but not for everyone.
 For example, if you rocked and rolled so much in the side hustles that you can consider early retirement, you may want to cancel your life insurance.

 Hopefully, you don’t struggle too much making the monthly payment.
 If you do, you might be considering ending your policy for cost reasons.
 Be careful doing so, however, as a new policy will probably cost more than your old one.

 If you have saved enough that you can support your family from your savings and investment, life insurance is no longer needed.
 Why should you pay for something you can do yourself for free?
 You shouldn’t!